A lot of my writing, these days, seems to be related to video games. It’s what gets the clicks and the coins on this site so . . .

-Well this might shock you, but that was not the only ending.
-In fact that was technically the "evil" ending that people usually get at the end of a game that has choices.
+Well, this might shock you, but that was not the only ending.
+In fact, that was technically the "bad" ending that people usually get at the end of a game that has choices.
 Don't fret chances are you wanted to get revenge on those characters you had the choice to forgive and save.
-I know it's hard but those aren't the only examples of "moral points" you need to achieve in order to activate the Redemption Ending.
+I know it's hard, but those aren't the only examples of the "moral" points you need to achieve in order to activate the Redemption ending.

-People seem to get the Redemption Ending mixed up with the Shadow Ranger achievement/trophy in which you have to go through the majority of the game not killing anybody.
+People seem to get the Redemption ending mixed up with the Shadow Ranger achievement in which you have to go through the majority of the game not killing anybody.
 This isn't true, you can knife kill or shoot your way through every level in the game if you want.
-However there will be times where you have to turn the other cheek.
-The choices will be obvious but the game never lets you know when you've earned an "evil point."
+However, there will be times where you have to turn the other cheek.
+The choices will be obvious but the game never lets you know when you've earned a "bad" point.
 I'll try to point out all of the bad decisions that can be made to help you avoid them.

-In Chapter 3: Pavel you will go through an airlock and have the option to either shoot or sneak through the following tunnel.
-Seriously it's part of a tutorial so to each his own; but flip the switch at the command center before the next airlock/end of level.
+In Chapter 3: Pavel, you will go through an airlock and have the option to either shoot or sneak through the following tunnel.
+Seriously, it's part of a tutorial so to each his own, but flip the switch at the command center before the next airlock/end of the level.
 It will be on the far left side of a large panel with a red light.
 Doing this will free all of those prisoners in the cages you undoubtedly came across during the earlier stealth sections.
-Oh you didn't notice them?
+Oh, you didn't notice them?
 You might want to turn your brightness up just a little bit . . .